iitzIrFan/FormwithDB/README.md

 # FormwithDB
- Connected Form with Data-Base using Xampp Server & MySql as an db
+ Connected Form with Data-Base using XAMPP Server & MySQL as an Data-Base